CiciAa777/recipe-dataset-investigation/README.md

 **Authors**: Cici Xu

 ## Project Overview
-This is data science project on investigatng the relationship between cooking time and year by conducting permutation testings.
+This data science project investigates the relationship between cooking time and year by conducting permutation testings.
 This is a course project for DSC80- Practice and Application of Data Science at UCSD.

 ## Introduction
 While human beings are stepping into more efficient and fast-paced lifestyle where people seem to spend less time on cooking, there is in fact a  trend of self-care, where people enjoy spending time on cooking themselves to give themselves some space and enjoy time of their own.
 And the increasing workout rate also brings more people to start spending ime cooking for a healthier diet or making themselves a delicate and cost-effective dishe. ** Thus, based on this observation, this project aims to investigate whether people are spenidng more time on cooking throughout the years using dataset from a recipe website.**